 About 3½ hours along the track, on the TR almost all the way.

-Down-valley: From Mitre Flats Hut, proceed upstream 5 minutes and cross the bridge.
-The trail down-valley now climbs to pass over the top of the slip opposite the hut, and drops to a ‘bridge’ sign, about 25 minutes from the hut.
-From here it rises a little, and then keeps more or less to the same level until within 50 minutes of the road-end.
-Eventually the bush gives way to scrub, the track crosses a stile, and drops to manuka flats at river level.
-Cross Blake Stream, and climb again to the terrace-edge where the farm road leads R to the stile at the Upper Waingawa Road, some 3½ – 4 hours from the hut.
+Down-valley: From Mitre Flats Hut, the trail heads down-valley for 2 minutes to cross the bridge.
+After a short climb, the track, despite many ups and downs, keeps more or less to the same level until within 50 minutes of the road-end.
+Eventually the bush gives way to scrub, and the track crosses a stile and drops to manuka flats at river level.
+Cross Blake Stream, and climb again to the terrace-edge where the farm road leads R to the stile at the Upper Waingawa Road, some 3 hours from the hut.

 From Mitre Flats Hut to the road-end, a pleasant fine-weather alternative is to travel via the lower Waingawa Gorge.
 This is simple travel with several river crossings but no troublesome pools or real gorge until almost the end.
-From terraces on the TR, the scrubby hillside opposite is seen that marks the start of the farm-edge country, and just downstream is the only significant pool.
-You can swim/packfloat this pool, or can bypass it by climbing the rough scrubby faces on the TL to gain the track where it drops to the high terraces just before the stile.
+From shingle terraces on the TR, the scrubby hillside opposite is seen that marks the start of the farm-edge country, and just downstream is the only significant pool.
+You can swim/packfloat this pool (though it can often be waded), or can bypass it by climbing the rough scrubby faces on the TL to gain the track where it drops to the high terraces just before the stile.
 Time down the gorge is much the same as the track: 3 hours or so to the road-end.

-From here the well-defined and lightly benched trail leads to cross a mossy minor stream in 30 minutes and soon after, drops steeply to the forks in the next stream, 15 minutes on.
+From here the well-defined and lightly benched trail crosses a mossy minor stream in 30 minutes, and soon after drops steeply to the forks in the next stream, 15 minutes on.
 This stream, with conglomerate boulders, has extensive slips in its headwaters and a conspicuous shingle face below on the TR.
 Cross the first branch just above the forks, then follow up the more southerly branch for 50 metres before climbing out on the TR.
-The grade of the spur soon eases off to reach point 670, the Atiwhakatu Saddle, 30 minutes from the conglomerate stream and about 2½ hours from Mitre Flats.
+The grade of the spur soon eases off to reach .670, the Atiwhakatu Saddle, 30 minutes from the conglomerate stream and about 2½ hours from Mitre Flats.

-Northwards: Travel SE from Atiwhakatu Saddle for 1 minute, then L down the straightforward spur to ¿Conglomerate Stream.
+Northwards: Travel SE from Atiwhakatu Saddle for 1 minute, then L down the straightforward spur to a stream with conglomerate boulders.
 Descend the streambed 50 metres to the forks and cross the other branch just above the forks, to an iron standard above the TL bank.
-The track just beyond this stream is a little confused due to slip and windfall, then descends a few metres before commencing its climb proper.
+The track just beyond this stream is a little confused due to slip and windfall.
+It descends a few metres before commencing its climb proper.
 At one point, an unfinished bench-track to the R should be avoided in favour of the steeper climb, but within 10 minutes of leaving the creek, the track becomes better defined.
 At the spur beyond Chert Creek, take care to follow down the edge of the spur terrace and not to gain the spur crest.
 About 2½ hours from Atiwhakatu Saddle to Mitre Flats Hut.
 (In future years, the descent through Conglomerate Stream and the climb beyond may be moderated, when a better-graded track swings from the Atiwhakatu Saddle across the Conglomerate Stream headwaters towards the better-formed route in the vicinity of the minor mossy stream.)

 Up: From the top of the zig-zag beyond the South Mitre Stream bridge (see 5.5), the trail to Baldy climbs steadily.
-Fire-damaged bush-edge is reached after a 2½-hour climb, and a further 20 minutes brings the cairned knob, 7 minutes before the broad top of Baldy.
+The fire-damaged bush-edge is reached after a 2½-hour climb, and a further 20 minutes brings a cairned knob, 7 minutes before the broad top of Baldy.

 Down: The spur leaves the flat featureless top of Baldy in a NE direction and in 7 minutes reaches the cairned minor knob where the track to Mitre Flats forks from that to the Atiwhakatu Saddle.
 Less than 15 minutes down-spur from this minor knob you should reach bush-edge below an old burn.
 From here the trail is fairly well defined at first, but poorly defined lower down.
-The usual rule applies: if the track has got lost, go back to the last place you were definitely on the track, and cast around again for it.
+The usual rule applies: if you have lost the track, go back to the last place you were definitely on the track, and cast around again for it.
 About 2½ hours from Baldy to Mitre Flats.

-The trip up Mitre from the flats takes 3 – 4 hours, depending on spells.
+The trip up Mitre from the flats takes 3 to 4 hours, depending on spells.

 This is a grandstand viewpoint, as befits the highest peak of the Tararuas.
 The next peak along is Brockett, with Table Ridge branching N from it; and seen to the N beyond that again are Bannister and Waingawa.
 A glimpse of Tarn Ridge, on the Northern Crossing, is seen beyond Brockett.
 Girdlestone lies to the W of Mitre, and here the Northern Crossing joins the Holdsworth – Mitre Ridge.
 Running S from Girdlestone, beyond the South Mitre headwaters, are Adkin and The Kings, of the Holdsworth – Mitre Range.

 South Mitre Stream and North Mitre Stream both have significant waterfalls.
-In South Mitre Stream the headwater falls in the Brockett-Mitre basin are easily by-passed by sidling on the left to a scree gully off Mitre, then drop to the Girdlestone – Adkin basin.
-Below bush edge are the higher falls, but not difficult to sidle.
+In South Mitre Stream the headwater falls in the Brockett – Mitre basin are easily by-passed by sidling on the left to a scree gully off Mitre, and then dropping to the Girdlestone – Adkin basin.
+Below the bush-edge are the higher falls – not difficult to sidle.
 In North Mitre Stream, when you come to its falls, sidle out to the right to a shelf in the bush, and follow this for a little before again descending to the streambed.

 Down: Ten minutes down from Mitre is Peggys Peak, and the trail soon descends more deliberately, over cairned erosion fields, to the bush-edge less than an hour from the top.
 Fifteen minutes of easier travel in sub-alpine bush gives way to steeper going through taller forest for 20 minutes or so, then the first of the terraces with their giant rimu.
-From the start of these curiously elevated terraces, the river flats are 40 minutes distant, 2 hours or more from Mitre.
-There are several false trails on these terraces and a little more care than usual is needed to keep on the ideal trail.
+From the start of these curiously elevated terraces, the river flats are 40 minutes distant, 2½ to 3 hours from Mitre. [revised November 2020]

 Cow Creek vicinity

-At Cow Saddle, the trails to Cattle Ridge, Waingawa 1423, and Cleft Creek, are one for the first 50 metres or so of westerly travel.
-The track to Cattle Ridge and Waingawa is comfortable whilst in the bush, but above bush-edge note carefully where it joins the leading spur that carries on to Cattle Ridge and Waingawa.
-About an hour to bush-edge, the same to Cattle Ridge, and 20 minutes beyond to Waingawa 1423.
+At Cow Saddle, the trails to Cattle Ridge, Waingawa .1423, and Cleft Creek, are one for the first 50 metres or so of westerly travel.
+The track to Cattle Ridge and Waingawa is comfortable whilst in the bush, but above the bush-edge note carefully where it joins the leading spur that carries on to Cattle Ridge and Waingawa.
+About an hour to the bush-edge, the same to Cattle Ridge, and 20 minutes beyond to Waingawa .1423.

-Down: Fifteen minutes down from Waingawa summit the ridge broadens before the broad rock-strewn summit of 1360.
-A slotted standard and a cairn mark the turn-off to Cow Saddle before 1360.
+Down: Fifteen minutes down from the Waingawa summit the ridge broadens, and a little before the rock-strewn summit of .1360, two large cairns mark the turn-off to Cow Saddle.
 Follow down the spur.
-Just below a knob with scrub saddles fore and aft, is a flatter section of spur.
+Just below a knob with scrub saddles fore and aft is a flatter section of spur.
 Here the small spur to Cow Saddle drops L. Poorly defined at first, the track improves once in the bush.
 Cow Saddle is reached in less than an hour.
 Note that this track is more challenging in misty conditions.
-But this bush is not tiger country.
+But this bush is not tiger country. [revised February 2020]

 Climb to Cow Saddle as in 5.9.
-The climb from Cow Saddle towards Blue Range is simple, and 60 minutes from the saddle should bring the point on the ridge that connects with the ‘direct’ route from Cow Creek Hut.
-Another hour brings the Blue Range Hut turn-off, with the Kiriwhakapapa road-end a further 80 minutes on.
+The climb from Cow Saddle towards Blue Range is on an indistinct pad.
+Sixty minutes from the saddle should bring the point on the ridge that connects with the direct route from Cow Creek Hut.
+Another hour brings the Blue Range Hut turn-off, with the Kiriwhakapapa road-end a further 80 minutes on. [revised January 2020]

 About 3½ hours via the track, on the TR all the way.